"It's tremendously exciting": NASA astronauts counting down to historic launch aboard SpaceX Crew Dragon this week

 The Crew Dragon is equipped with eight liquid-propellant SuperDraco engines, capable of pushing the capsule a half mile away from the Falcon 9 in 7.5 seconds.
 The abort system was successfully tested during a January flight, accelerating an unpiloted Crew Dragon to 400 mph relative to the rocket.

 Hurley said the abort system, and the capsule design, make Crew Dragon intrinsically safer than the space shuttle.
 The space shuttle had a record of two catastrophic failures in 135 flights, putting the demonstrated odds at just under 1-in-70.
-The commercial crew program risk assessment calls for a 1-in-270 chance of a vehicle-related in-flight fatality.
+The commercial crew program risk assessment calls for a 1-in-276 chance of a vehicle-related in-flight fatality and a 1-in-60 chance of not being able to carry out a mission.

 "This vehicle has end-to-end abort capability, on the pad all the way up to orbit," Hurley said.
 "And so that perspective for me is huge compared to shuttle where there were what we call 'black zones' where it didn't really matter if you had the right combination of failures, you were likely not going to survive an abort."